 Bio-protectors for postharvest preservation

-The project focuses on developing and validating multifunctional bioprotectors for postharvest fruit preservation.
-It aims to formulate natural solutions based on microbial metabolites and bioactive compounds with antifungal, antibacterial, and antioxidant activity.
-The initiative seeks to reduce losses due to spoilage, improve food safety, and extend shelf life without affecting sensory quality.
-It also includes experimental validation, stability assessment, and feasibility analysis for future agro-industrial application.
+The project focuses on developing, validating, and establishing a prototype of multifunctional bioprotectants for postharvest fruit preservation.
+It aims to formulate natural solutions based on microbial metabolites and natural compounds with antifungal, antibacterial, and antioxidant activity.
+The initiative seeks to reduce losses due to spoilage, improve safety, and extend shelf life without affecting the sensory quality of the fruits.
+It also includes experimental validation, stability evaluation, and feasibility analysis for future agro-industrial application.

 The solution consists of natural bioprotectors formulated from metabolites produced by beneficial microorganisms and bioactive compounds of natural origin.
 These agents exhibit antifungal, antibacterial, and antioxidant activity, enabling the control of pathogens responsible for postharvest spoilage.